Login Security for Community Websites: Forums, Groups, and Networks

 - Logging suspicious activity for review

-This is essential forum login protection at scale.
+This is important for forum login protection at scale.

 BuddyPress Login Security

-BuddyPress communities depend primarily on front-end user interactions.
-This is why it is essential for administrators to balance both UX and security.
+This is why it is important for administrators to balance both UX and security.

 1. BuddyPress + LoginPress Integration